MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cachepolicy.md

 There are several query possibilities:
 * Add a client request property called `query_datascope` to the query.
-   Possible values: `default`, `all`, and `hotcache`.
+   Possible values are: `default`, `all`, and `hotcache`.
 * Use a `set` statement in the query text: `set query_datascope='...'`.
    Possible values are the same as for the client request property.
 * Add a `datascope=...` text immediately after a table reference in the query body.
    Possible values are `all` and `hotcache`.

-The `default` value indicates use of the cluster default settings, which determine that the query should cover all data.
+The `default` value indicates use of the cluster default settings, which determines that the query should cover all data.

 If there's a discrepancy between the different methods, then `set` takes precedence over the client request property.
 Specifying a value for a table reference takes precedence over both.